Skip to main content

 Food and Value

 Prime is a $$$-tier steakhouse (expect $66 or more per person for a typical two-course dinner before beverages and tip).
 Chef Sean Griffin leads the kitchen.
-The Opinionated About Dining ranking, #720 in casual North America for 2025, up from #811 in 2024, confirms this is a venue that performs at a consistent level, not a coasting hotel restaurant running on location alone.
-That upward movement in the rankings is a useful signal: the kitchen is not standing still.
+The Opinionated About Dining ranking, #720 in casual North America for 2025, up from #811 in 2024, is a useful signal that this is a venue performing at a consistent level, not a coasting hotel restaurant running on location alone.
+That upward movement in the rankings suggests the kitchen is not standing still.
 For a hotel steakhouse operating at this price point inside one of the most visited properties on the Strip, holding that score at scale is a reasonable indicator of reliability.
 For comparison, if you want a more theatrically ambitious steakhouse experience in Las Vegas, Bazaar Meat by Jose Andres takes a different approach to the format.
 For a more classic chophouse register, Delmonico Steakhouse is worth considering.
 Gordon Ramsay Steak and Boa Steakhouse round out the mid-to-upper tier options worth stacking against Prime before you book.

 Who This Works well For